leavesturninsideyou/linked-list/README.md

 You will need Node.js installed globally to run these files.

-Take a look at the "documentation" present in the main file (placeholder.js) for a list of features the link list has.
+Take a look at the "documentation" present in the main file (placeholder.js) for a list of features that the linked list has.

 Ensure you are in the repository's directory, then enter the following in the command line to run the main file: